sc0h0/sc0h0.github.io/_posts/2023/2023-12-26-select-distinct-ride-to-work.md

 <figure>
   <img src="/assets/2023-12-26-img12.png" alt="" loading="lazy">
   <figcaption>
     A deviation between two routes represented as a distance matrix between all points of both routes.
+Circled are deviations from almost-perfect alignment of the two routes.
   </figcaption>
 </figure>